We review lots of models including Vax, Dyson, Phillips, Indesit and more, so you can find something suitable for your needs and budget.

 In general, most household air purifiers will claim to clean a room’s air within anything from 30 mins to 3 hours.

-As you can see, purifiers come in all shapes and sizes.
-Factors to consider when looking to buy include:
+Factors to consider when looking to buy an air purifier include:

 You can rest assured, that all models in our guide all have HEPA filters, are easy to use and clean the air efficiently and cheaply.

 An air purifier can run all night and there’s nothing to suggest that you’d experience any negative effects from being and sleeping in the same room as one turned on – if anything, it’s likely to help you achieve better sleep quality, provided it’s not too loud to disturb you.

 However, many would require a filter change when running for more than several hours and so once the filter is full, if you don’t wake and change it (obviously, disrupting your sleep cycle), the air quality will begin to deteriorate toward the end of the night and/or early morning.

 Yes, other tops models we haven't looked at in detail but are still recommended include the Austin Air Healthmate, Blueair Blue Pure, Coway Airmega 400, Dyson Pure.

 All of those models can clean air in a room and are great models - all are HEPA certified to remove air pollutants.
 Remember that using an air purifier, of any model, is simple and easy to do once set up.

 Yes!
 If used correctly, an air purifier will remove allergens and contaminants from the air within your home (within a specified square feet area) meaning the air you’ll be breathing is better quality.

 Whilst anecdotal and subject to individual’s medical conditions and experiences, of course, there are plenty of people out there – particularly those with asthma and other respiratory conditions – who report that having an air purifier in their home helps them breathe easier.